High blood pressure does not usually have any symptoms, so the only way to find out if you have it is to get your blood pressure checked.

 Having a raised blood pressure reading in 1 test does not necessarily mean you have high blood pressure.

 Blood pressure can fluctuate throughout the day.
 Feeling anxious or stressed when you visit your GP can also raise your blood pressure.

-If you have a high reading, you may be asked to take some readings with a home blood pressure monitor, or wear a 24-hour monitor that checks your blood pressure throughout the day.
+If you have a high reading, you may be asked to take some readings with a 24-hour monitor that checks your blood pressure throughout the day.

 This will confirm whether you have consistently high blood pressure.